US delegation is meeting with Mexico's government for talks on the surge of migrants at the border

-MEXICO CITY — (AP) — A top U.S. delegation is meeting with Mexico's president Wednesday in what many see as an attempt to have Mexico do more to limit a surge of migrants reaching the U.S. southwestern border.
+MEXICO CITY — (AP) — A top U.S. delegation met with Mexico's president Wednesday in what many saw as an attempt to have Mexico do more to limit a surge of migrants reaching the U.S. southwestern border.

-Mexican President Andrés Manuel López Obrador has said he's willing to help, but he wants to see progress in U.S. relations with Cuba and Venezuela, two of the top sources of migrants, along with more development aid for the region.
+Mexican President Andrés Manuel López Obrador has said he is willing to help, but he wants to see progress in U.S. relations with Cuba and Venezuela, two of the top sources of migrants, along with more development aid for the region.

-“We have always talked about addressing the causes (of migration).
-The ideal thing is to help poor countries," López Obrador said before the meeting.
+But Mexico's top priority appeared to be getting the United States to reopen border crossings that were closed because of the migrant surge.

+“We spoke about the importance of the border, and about the economic relationship ... the importance of reopening the border crossings, that is a priority for us,” Foreign Relations Secretary Alicia Bárcena said after the meeting.

 Both sides in the talks face pressure to reach an agreement after past steps like limiting direct travel into Mexico or deporting some migrants failed to stop the influx.
 This month, as many as 10,000 migrants were arrested daily at the southwest U.S. border.